Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/new-chunk-strategy.md

 ---
 title: "New Chunk Strategy"
 slug: "New Chunk Strategy"
-description: "Knowledge AI New Chunk Strategy"
+description: "The New Chunk Strategy is powered by Azure AI Document Intelligence and creates semantic chunks, resulting in more accurate answers, as compared to fixed-length chunking that is used by default."
 hidden: false
 ---

 # Knowledge AI: New Chunk Strategy

-The new chunk strategy is powered by Azure AI Document Intelligence and creates semantic chunks, resulting in more accurate answers, as compared to fixed-length chunking that is used by default.
+The New Chunk Strategy is powered by [Azure AI Document Intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence) and creates semantic chunks, resulting in more accurate answers, as compared to fixed-length chunking that is used by default.

 The new chunk strategy has the following advantages:

 - **Improved quality of responses**.
 Breaking down the text into blocks of meaning allows the virtual agent to more accurately understand the context and find the necessary information to formulate a response.
 This approach helps to enhance the quality of responses, as the virtual agent may only need to find one chunk to provide the correct answer.
 - **Effective use of Markdown**.
-Markdown allows the virtual agent to recognize headers, tables, images, links, and differentiate them from regular text.
+Markdown allows the virtual agent to recognize headers, tables, images, links, and differentiate them from a regular text.
 This approach adds an additional level of context, helping the virtual agent better understand the structure and organization of information in the text.
 - **Improved ability to reference the source**.
-Adding the page number of the source file to the metadata for each chunk can help track information source in lengthy documents.
+Adding the page number of the source file to the metadata for each chunk can help track an information source in lengthy documents.

 ## Supported Formats